 Alumni Day on 3 April 2018

-On Tuesday, 3 April 2018 the Annual ESE Alumni Day will take place.
-The day starts at 13:45 with the World of Business, which will take place in the C-hall of the Erasmus University Rotterdam.
-Various prominent and world-renowned speakers, such as François Hollande, Former President of France and Karel Lannoo, CEO of the Centre for European Policy Studies will shed a light on topical changes happening in the world.
+On Tuesday, 3 April 2018 the Annual ESE Alumni Day took place.
+The day started at 13:45 with the World of Business, which took place in the C-hall of the Erasmus University Rotterdam.
+Various prominent and world-renowned speakers, such as François Hollande, Former President of France and Karel Lannoo, CEO of the Centre for European Policy Studies talked about topical changes happening in the world.

 23 March 2018: Student-Alumni Get-Together